 So Rehoboam dwelt in Jerusalem, and built cities for defense in Judah.
 And he built Bethlehem, Etam, Tekoa, Beth Zur, Sochoh, Adullam, Gath, Mareshah, Ziph, Adoraim, Lachish, Azekah, Zorah, Aijalon, and Hebron, which are in Judah and Benjamin, fortified cities.
 And he fortified the strongholds, and put captains in them, and stores of food, oil, and wine.
 Also in every city he put shields and spears, and made them very strong, having Judah and Benjamin on his side.

 a.
-Built cities for defense in Judah: Stung by the civil war that more than halved his kingdom, Rehoboam set his focus on defense, building a series of fortified cities for defense.
+Built cities for defense in Judah: Stung by the civil war that more than halved his kingdom, Rehoboam set his focus on defense, building a series of fortified cities.

 i.
 “The fifteen cities that Ezra lists lie towards Judah’s southern and western borders.
-Their choice seems to have been dictated by threat from Egypt (12:2-4).”
+Their choice seems to have been dictated by threat from Egypt (2 Chronicles 12:2-4).”
 (Payne)

 b.
 In every city he put shields and spears, and made them very strong: Rehoboam sought to strengthen his kingdom and succeeded to some extent.
 Yet overall he neglected the spiritual things necessary to strengthen his kingdom.

 i.
 “In these places he laid up stores of provisions, not only to enable them to endure a siege; but also that they might be able, from their situation, to supply desolate places.”
 (Clarke)